Octave Chanute: Pioneer in wood preservation

 Chanute established a procedure for pressure-treating wooden railroad ties with an antiseptic that increased the wood's lifespan.
 Establishing the first commercial plants, he convinced railroad men that it was advantageous to expend funds treating ties to extend their service life, thus reducing replacement costs.
 To monitor the longevity of railroad ties and other wooden items, he introduced the railroad date nail in the United States.

 Chanute retired from the Erie Railway in 1883 to become an independent engineering consultant.

 Aviation pioneer

-Chanute's 1896 biplane hang glider is a trailblazing design adapted by the Wright brothers, who "contrived a system consisting of two large surfaces on the Chanute double-deck plan".
+Chanute's 1896 biplane hang glider was a trailblazing design adapted by the Wright brothers, who "contrived a system consisting of two large surfaces on the Chanute double-deck plan".

 Chanute designed a twelve-winged glider, prepared for launch from the dunes of Miller Beach in 1896.

-William Avery was at the St. Louis World's Fair in 1904, about to launch a glider designed by Chanute.
+William Avery at the St. Louis World's Fair in 1904, about to launch a glider designed by Chanute.